layumi/WordNet_Matlab/README.md

 ## WordNet_Matlab
-A simple api for matlab to search semantic synonym
+A simple api for matlab to search semantic synonym.
+If we get a word 'boy', the code outputs a semantic similar word 'male_child', which can replace the original word.

 1.Download WordNet by nltk (a python package)